^^ Back to top

 Men may be asked for a semen sample to test sperm quality.

 If the specialist thinks your infertility could be treated by IVF, or if you've been unable to conceive for at least two years, you may qualify for funding for IVF treatment.

 If IVF is the best treatment for you, the specialist will refer you to an assisted conception unit (see below).

 At the assisted conception unit

-Once you're accepted for treatment at the assisted conception unit, you and your partner will have blood tests for HIV, hepatitis B and hepatitis C, and to check if you're immune to rubella.
-Your cervical screening tests should also be up to date.
+Once you're accepted for treatment at the assisted conception unit, you and your partner will have blood tests for HIV, hepatitis B and hepatitis C. Your cervical screening tests should also be up to date.

 The specialist will investigate the amount of eggs in your body and their quality (your ovarian reserve) to estimate how your ovaries will respond to IVF treatment.

 This can be assessed by measuring a substance called anti-mullerian hormone (AMH) in your blood, or by counting the number of egg-containing follicles, known as your antral follicle count (AFC), using a vaginal ultrasound scan.

 Your specialist will then discuss your treatment plan with you in detail and talk to you about any support or guidance you may find helpful.